-I am a writer and editor whose articles and essays have appeared in The Atlantic online, The Boston Globe, The New York Times, Outside, Time-Life Books, The Writer, and Soul of the Sky, among others.
-I am a contributing editor to the journal Appalachia, and the founding editor and publisher of the award-winning magazine AMC Outdoors, where I happily worked with such contributors as E.O Wilson, Galen Rowell, and Hannah Holmes.
+I am an editor and writer whose articles and essays have been published or anthologized by The Atlantic online, The New York Times, Outside, Time-Life Books, The Writer, and Soul of the Sky, among others.
+I am a contributing editor to the journal Appalachia, and the founding editor and publisher of the award-winning magazine Outdoors, where I worked with such contributors as E.O Wilson, Galen Rowell, and Hannah Holmes.
 The daughter of activists, I grew up in and around Boston.
 I’ve worked in a newsroom, and also a barn, a disco, a bar, and an embassy.
 I’ve waited tables and cleaned houses and climbed glaciers, and, for a couple years, lived in Paris, Strasbourg, and Marseille, France.
-I now live in Vermont.
+Now I live in Vermont.
 I have a BA in French literature and an MFA from Vermont College of Fine Arts.

 Title Search (The Writer)

 What books about writing do you turn to for guidance?
 What books are you missing?
 Authors Elmaz Abinader, David Haynes, and Gish Jen, among others, discuss what they’re reading and teaching—and why.